Postcards From The Isle of Overwhelm

 Not surprisingly, scheduling children’s and family activities are third and fourth place for top contributors to the mental load.

-A fellow soccer Mom and new friend, shared a TED Talk by Kelly McGonigal, ‘How To Make Stress Your Friend’ A fascinating presentation about her research into how health outcomes differ based on how stress is perceived.
+A fellow soccer Mom and new friend, shared a TED Talk by Kelly McGonigal, ‘How To Make Stress Your Friend’ and it’s a fascinating presentation about her research into how health outcomes differ based on how stress is perceived.
 Her study uncovered important differences in how people physically responded to stress they either believe is beneficial or stress that prompts people to seek social support and connection with others.
 It’s definitely worth a listen.

 When To Seek Help?

 Every Mom I discuss this topic with, has faced some periods of despair, particularly when their children are young.
-In the survey, Moms were candid about how dealing with the mental load, once they’ve reached a point of burnout, is causing serious depression, physical stress or prompting a shut down to all unnecessary stimuli.
+In the survey, Moms were candid about how dealing with the mental load once they’ve reached a point of burnout, is causing serious depression, physical stress or prompting a shut down to all unnecessary stimuli.

 “My mental self-talk becomes ‘I wish I were dead’ or I can’t take this any more.”